 A man may sometimes have erections, (e.g., when he wakes up in the morning), but be unable to get an erection during sex with his partner.
 This is often a sign of a psychological problem that may or may not have to do with that particular relationship.

-If a man had regular erections in the past, but suddenly begins to have problems getting an erection, there's a chance that it's a nerve or hormonal problem, a circulatory problem, or the effect of alcohol, drugs, or medicine.
+If a man had regular erections in the past, but suddenly begins to have problems getting an erection, there's a chance that it's a nerve, hormonal, or circulatory problem, or the effect of alcohol, drugs, or medicine.

 If a man still gets erections but they're not as hard or long lasting as in the past, it's quite likely that a circulatory problem is causing the dysfunction.